What is a diminished value claim?

 Types of diminished value

-This is the most common and accepted form of car accident diminished value.
-Inherent diminished value occurs when a vehicle loses value because it now has a damage history.
-This type of diminished value assumes that optimal repair quality has been completed on the vehicle and represents the amount the vehicle’s worth will reduce based on the accident history.
+This is the most common and accepted form of auto accident diminished value.
+Inherent diminished value occurs when a vehicle loses value because it now has a history of damage, which is indicated in the car’s history reports.
+This type of diminished value assumes that the vehicle’s repairs were of optimal quality and represents the amount the vehicle’s worth will decrease based on the accident history.

 This type of vehicle diminished value represents the difference in resale value immediately after an accident and before the vehicle is repaired.
-Because your insurance company provides most damage repairs immediately after an accident, this type of loss is rarely used.
+Although this is the type of diminished value that court systems use, it is rarely used when filing a diminished value claim with an insurance company, since the company covers the cost of repairs immediately after a covered accident.

-This refers to the loss of the vehicle’s value based on low-quality repairs performed post-accident.
-For example, if the paint was repaired with a color that wasn’t an exact match or if aftermarket parts were used in the repair, the quality of the repair leaves a loss in the value of the vehicle beyond the diminished value of the vehicle that now exists because of the accident.
-This diminished value assumes that the vehicle is unable to be restored to its original condition.
+This refers to the loss of the vehicle’s value based on low-quality repairs performed after an accident.
+For example, if the paint is repaired with a color that is not an exact match or if aftermarket parts are used in place of original equipment manufacturers (OEM) parts, the quality of the repair leaves a loss in the value beyond the diminished value of the vehicle that now exists because of the accident.
+This diminished value assumes that the vehicle is unable to be restored to its condition prior to the accident.

 Most insurance companies in the United States use a calculation called the 17c Diminished Value Formula to determine the new value of a vehicle post-accident.
-This formula originated in a Georgia claims case involving State Farm where it appeared as paragraph 17, section c.
+This formula originated in a Georgia claims case involving State Farm, where it appeared as paragraph 17, section c, which is where it got its name.
 Below are the steps used to calculate diminished value under this formula.

 Step 1: Determine the value of your car.

-You can do this using the NADA or Kelley Blue Book websites.
+You can determine the sales, or market, value of your vehicle using the NADA or Kelley Blue Book websites.
 Both offer a calculator where you can input a few pieces of information regarding your vehicle.
-You will want to know the make, model, mileage and the extent of damage done to your car.
+You will need to include the year, make, model, mileage and the extent of damage done to your car.